List of presidents of the University of Central Oklahoma

-This list of presidents of the University of Central Oklahoma includes all twenty-one of the people who have served as the president of the University of Central Oklahoma since the institution was founded in 1890.
+This list of presidents of the University of Central Oklahoma includes all twenty-two of the people who have served as the president of the University of Central Oklahoma since the institution was founded in 1890.

 The University of Central Oklahoma is a public university, created and supported by the State of Oklahoma, and it is a designated "Regional University" within the Regional University System of Oklahoma.
 The campus of the university is located in Edmond, and it has facilities in Oklahoma City.

-The most recent president of the University of Central Oklahoma was Don Betz until his retirement in June, 2019.
-Betz replaced W. Roger Webb on July 1, 2012.
-Using the university's counting method (acting or "interim" presidents are not numbered), Betz is the twentieth president of the university.
-Nineteen men have previously served as the university's permanent president, and two have served as its interim, or acting, president pending the appointment of a new permanent president.
+The current president of the University of Central Oklahoma is Todd Lamb.
+Using the university's counting method (acting or "interim" presidents are not numbered), Lamb is the twenty-second president of the university.
+Twenty men and one woman have previously served as the university's permanent president, and three have served as its interim, or acting, president pending the appointment of a new permanent president.